commerce-docs/magento-openapi-transformer/README.md

 # Adobe Commerce REST schema transformer

-A toolkit that gets, cleans up, updates, and converts a Commerce's REST schema for Redoc.
+A toolkit that gets, cleans up, updates, and converts a Commerce REST schema for Redoc.

 ## Prerequisites